-Presentation training is so important because the ability to communicate effectively and with impact is one of the most valuable skills in the world today.
+The ability to communicate effectively and with impact, is one of the most valuable skills in the world today.

-The 20 reasons everyone needs presentation skills training
+The 20 reasons everyone needs to communicate effectively

 1- To persuade and convince others to do business with you or see things differently.